 Parents want the best for their children, and they will go to extreme lengths to make sure their children live as best as possible.
 For many families, this means migrating to the United States to have a chance at the “American Dream”.
-However, many of these family’s risk coming to the United States without documentation.
+However, many of these families coming to the United States without documentation.
 While this option is extremely dangerous, for some families it is their only option.
-There are many consequences while trying to cross the border undocumented, still, thousands of families take the risk every year.
-The psychological effects that it takes on families especially children can be severe.
+There are many consequences while trying to cross the border undocumented, yet thousands of families take the risk every year.
+The psychological effects that it takes on families, especially children, can be severe.
 Children who are separated from their parents at the border due to trying to enter the United States without documentation suffer from being placed in detention centers without knowing when they will see their family again.
 These same children are given a court date to attend to try and explain why they were crossing the United States border.
 Many children are made to sleep on the floor and go days without bathing or eating due to the detention centers being overcrowded.

 In 2022, more than 2 million encounters of people seeking to gain entry to the U.S. were documented by the Border Patrol and the Office of Field Operations, and almost half of those encounters resulted in rapid expulsions.
 Those remaining are expected to go through a lengthy, confusing, expensive process of seeking asylum or proving legitimate reasons for their immigration.